FLO-2DSoftware/FLO-2D-Docs/source/setup/qgis_setup.rst

    .. image:: ../img/Instructions/qgisnetwork023.png

-   text
    .. container:: h3

       5. Accept the Dependencies

    Install the dependencies when prompted.

    .. image:: ../img/Instructions/qgisnetwork017.png

    .. container:: h3

       6. Accept the License Agreements

-   Install the dependencies when prompted.
+   Accept the license agreements to continue.

    .. image:: ../img/Instructions/qgisnetwork018.png

    The installation should start.
 This may take some time depending on your internet connection.

    .. image:: ../img/Instructions/qgisnetwork019.png